rparkins999/CalendarTrigger/README.md

 This is a Screen showing a help information popup
 ![CalendarTrigger](./assets/StartHelpScreen.png)

-If you want to report a bug, please provide a log file and a settings file

 Some more complicated behaviours are described in this README file.